paraglider-project/paraglider/docs/source/developers/contributing.rst

     Signed-off-by: Random J Developer <random@developer.example.org>

 We provide a Git Hook to automatically add this line to your commit messages.
-You can install it by running the following command after installing the repo.
+You can install it by running the following command after cloning the repo.

 .. code-block:: console